 Unless you are Scotty Pippen, you’ll probably need a ladder at this point or at least a chair.
 Assemble all the pieces and you are ready to hang.
 As a side note, I did not screw this puppy into the floor, and I’ve never had a slipping issue.

-This most difficult part of this project is figuring out the math.
+The most difficult part of this project is figuring out the math.
 You need to know how tall you want it, but don’t forget to add in the height of the top piping.
 Once you know the height, determine how many shelves you want and the spacing.
-Good luck and let me know how your shelf turned out!
+Good luck and let me know how your pipe shelf turned out!